LiamDroog/LIBS_Stage_Control/README.txt

       where after X and Y are the respective coordinates that you wish to go to.
-Spacing is important (that is, spaces between 'G0' and 'X' and between 'X' and 'Y' are paramount to smooth operation For example, if you wish to go to X=1.22, Y=-4.52, the command would be: 'G0 X1.22 Y-4.52' Then, off it goes!
+Spacing is important (that is, spaces between 'G0' and 'X' and between 'X' and 'Y' are paramount to smooth operation For example, if you wish to go to X=1.22, Y=-4.52, the command would be: 'G0 X1.22 Y-4.52' To change the feedrate (that is, the speed at which the stage travels, simply use Fxxxx, such as G0 X1 Y3 F1000 would go to [1,3] at a speed of 1000 mm/min.
+Default feedrate is around 1400, configurable by the config file
+    Then, off it goes!
 There is a rabbit hole of Gcode, but most of it is not relevant for our uses (at least for LIBS)

 Congratulations, you made it to the end of the readme file!